Christopher Chung (actor)

-Christopher Patrick Chung (born 13 July 1988) is an Australian actor and singer.
-He first gained prominence in 2013 when he appeared in series 9 of the British high school drama series Waterloo Road on BBC One, and became more widely known for his role as Roddy Ho in the Apple TV+ series Slow Horses from 2022 onwards.

-For his role in Slow Horses, Chung was nominated for the British Academy Television Award for Best Supporting Actor.
+Christopher Patrick Chung (born 13 July 1988) is an Australian actor, singer and personal trainer.
+He is best known for playing Roddy Ho in the Apple TV+ series Slow Horses, which earned him a nomination for the 2025 British Academy Television Award for Best Supporting Actor.
+He also stars in the 2026 TV adaptation of My Brilliant Career on Netflix.

 Early life and education

-Christopher Patrick Chung was born on 13 July 1988 to an Irish mother and a Malaysian Chinese father.
-His parents met while studying in London.
-Chung grew up in Mount Eliza, a suburb of Melbourne.
-He attended Padua College.
+Christopher Patrick Chung was born on 13 July 1988 to an Irish mother from Limerick and a Malaysian Chinese father.
+His parents met at a party while studying in London in the 1970s.
+Chung grew up in Mornington and Mount Eliza, suburbs of Melbourne located on the Mornington Peninsula.